skalenetwork/skale-consensus/docs/exit.md

 * ConsensusExtFace::killSkaledInteractionThread()

-* If after a calle to exitGraceFully CONSENSUS_EXITED_HARD, skaled needs to

-If after a call to exitGracefully() SkaledExitThread gets CONSENSUS_EXITED_HARD, then it needs to do the following:
+If after a call to exitGracefully() SkaledExitThread gets CONSENSUS_EXITED_HARD, then it needs to do the following steps:

-* exit all other threads in skaled, including hard kill if needed
+* EXIT_REST_OF_SKALED_ - exit all other threads in skaled, including hard kill if needed
-* When all other threads exit, the will stop using memory and CPU, as well as release lock
-* At this point, if SkaledInteractionThread was stuck, it may get unstuck and finish block processing.
+When all other threads exit, they will stop using memory and CPU, as well as release locks At this point, if SkaledInteractionThread was stuck, it may get unstuck and finish block processing.
-* SkaledExitThread should keep calling ConsensusExtFace::getSkaledInteractionThreadStatus()
+* CHECK_INTERACTION_THREAD_STATUS_LOOP - SkaledExitThread should keep calling
+  ConsensusExtFace::getSkaledInteractionThreadStatus()
   for INTERACTION_THREAD_HARD_EXIT_TIME.
 If the status become EXITED, then SkaledExitThread should exit.
 * After INTERACTION_THREAD_HARD_EXIT_TIME, SkaledExitThread should call